wp-plugins/ceceppa-multilingua/readme.txt

 * If you choose pre-path mode add language slug also for category link istead of "?lang=##"
 * Fixed "Translate the url for categories", now work correctly.
 This option is disabled by default, enable it on settings page.
 * Fixed Catalan and Spanish flag
-* Can show flag in your website withouth edit your template and withouth use widget.
+* Can show flag in your website withouth edit your template and without use widget.
 The options are available in "Settings" page

 = 0.9.21 =
 * Replaced hex2bin with UNHEX, now plugin is compatible also with Php < 5.4